jobinau/pg_gather/docs/waitevents.md

 ## BufferMapping
 This indicates the heavy activity in shared_buffers.
 Loading or removing pages from shared_buffers requires exclusive lock on the page.
 Each session also can put a shared lock on the page.
-High BufferMapping can indicate that big working set of data by each session which the system is struggling to accomodate.
-Excesssive indexes and bloated indexes can also cause high BufferMapping.
+High BufferMapping can indicate that big working-set-of-data by each session which the system is struggling to accomodate.
+Excesssive indexes and bloated indexes and unpartitioned huge tables are the common reasons.

 ## BufferPin
 An open cursor or frequent HOT updates could be holding BufferPins on Buffer pages.
 Buffer pinning can prevent VACUUM FREEZE operation on those pages.